 Shotz is attuned to light, its variation, and its effect on matter.
 In works as diverse as Structure of Light (2008), made with strands of silvered glass beads on wire that appears lucent and Sequent (2013), a series of origami-like prints made at Crown Point Press, she examines light as sculptural and physical, giving it form despite its fleetingness.
 Throughout her oeuvre, she explores the essence of materials– their resilience and their fragility.
 Delicate yet massive, precise yet fluid, Shotz’s work expands viewers’ perceptions.
 It acts as an extension of the space it inhabits.

 Alyson Shotz’s work is included in the permanent collections of the Whitney Museum of Art, the Hirshhorn Museum and Sculpture Garden, the San Francisco Museum of Modern Art, the Indianapolis Museum of Art, and the Solomon R. Guggenheim Museum.
-She received the New York Foundation for the Arts Fellowship in 2004 and the Stanford University Research Fellowship, Arts Institute in 2014.
+She received the New York Foundation for the Arts Fellowship in 2004 and was an Arts Institute Research Fellow at Stanford University in 2014-15.
 In 2019, the Hunter Museum of American Art unveiled a permanent installation that was commissioned in conjunction with the exhibition Alyson Shotz: Un/Folding.
 She is represented by Derek Eller Gallery and Carolina Nitsch Contemporary Art in New York and Galleri Andersson/Sandstrom in Stockholm.
 She lives and works in Brooklyn, New York.